Perl-Apollo/Corinna/templates/rfc/phasers.md

 The `ADJUST` phaser is called just after object construction (`new(..)`) but before the object is returned.
-This allows the developer to apply additional logic which cannot be cleanly represented by merely assigning values to slots.
+This allows the developer to apply additional logic which cannot be cleanly represented by merely assigning values to fields.

 All class and instance data is available in the `ADJUST` phaser.